christophe-cerin/OnlineML_ESP32/MICROPYTHON-ULAB/anomaly/README.md

 # Anomaly Detection Algorithms for MicroPython on ESP32
 This repository contains implementations of various anomaly detection algorithms for MicroPython, specifically designed to run on the ESP32.
+These algorithms are conversions of the main River algorithms, which can be viewed [here](https://github.com/online-ml/river/tree/main/river/anomaly).
+Due to the limited functionality of micropython-ulab, which does not support the full River algorithms, we have converted the River code into micropython-ulab compatible versions as described in this repository.
 The algorithms included are:

 1) Local Outlier Factor (LOF)
 2) Half-Space Trees (HST)